 “Sitting in the car and hearing some Welsh language on the radio one day – it would just be a massive achievement for me."

 Thank you so much for all your lovely comments!
 It really makes me feel so lucky.
-I have been signed and will be releasing an album/performing live in the near future so follow me on twitter @bronwenlewis_ or like my facebook page.!
+I look forward to be releasing my first EP later this year so follow me on Twitter & Facebook pages.
 Hopefully you'll hear a lot more from me soon!
 Cariad mawr x

 Diolch o galon